Teriks/LibLSLCC/README.md

 	  I put a lot of time into this.

+#About LibLSLCCEditor

-The project also includes full featured LSL Editor with:
+The project also includes full featured LSL Editor that was originally built to test the compiler library.
+It has since developed into a full blown multi-tabbed IDE that is built on top of LibLSLCC's parsing framework.

+It Features:

 	* Syntax Highlighting.